 9/11 Memorial & Museum: Tips You Should Know Before Your Visit

 As you arrive at the 9/11 Memorial and Museum area, the first things you’ll notice are the massive reflection pools with their cascades of water dropping below street level.
+This is now known as the 9/11 Memorial but was also known as Ground Zero in the immediate aftermath of the attacks.

 These reflection pools sit on both sides of the 9/11 Museum and occupy the exact footprints of the North and South Towers.
 Engraved in the black stone along the perimeter of the pools are the names of the victims.